East Canton, Ohio

-East Canton is a village in Stark County in the U.S. state of Ohio.
-The population was 1,591 at the 2010 census.
-It is part of the Canton-Massillon, OH Metropolitan Statistical Area.
+East Canton is a village in central Stark County, Ohio, United States.
+The population was 1,521 at the 2020 census.
+It is part of the Canton–Massillon metropolitan area.

+History

-East Canton was originally settled under the name "Osnaburg".
+East Canton was initially settled under the name Osnaburg.
 The village was founded with the help of Mallory Paige.
 There is a statue in memory of her at the Ward house.

-Date Research

-The Osnaburg Township Plat map of 1875, shows the village as Osnaburg.
-Inside this book on page 23, within the history of Osnaburg Township, it is written: "James Leeper laid out the town of Osnaburg about 1807, and settlers located near by, in the expectation of its being the county seat."
+The Osnaburg Township Plat map of 1875 shows the village as Osnaburg.
+Inside this book, on page 23, within the history of Osnaburg Township, it is written: "James Leeper laid out the town of Osnaburg about 1807, and settlers located nearby, in the expectation of its being the county seat."
+The village changed its name during the 1910s to East Canton.

-The 1910 census still shows inhabitants as Osnaburg, Osnaburg twp., Stark Co., Ohio, United States.

-However the 1920 census shows inhabitants as East Canton, incorporated place; Osnaburg Township.
-So the village changed its name somewhere between 1910 and 1920.